neagle/gulp-patternlint/README.md

 ## Custom Reporters

-Custom reporter functions can be passed as `patternlint.reporter(reporterFunc)`.
+Pattern Lint has a lovely default reporter that sends output to your gulp process with information about linting problems.
+But if you'd like to make your own, custom reporter functions can be passed as `patternlint.reporter(reporterFunc)`.
 The reporter function will be called for each linted file and passed the file object as described above.

 ```javascript
 var patternlint = require('gulp-patternlint');